asc-csa/ckanext-asc-csa/readme/README.md

 The VM got a bit messed up after a power outage and now does not have a menu bar so everything will need to be launched from terminal.

 To launch CKAN on the VM image, right click on desktop, open a terminal window, from the home directory: `cd code/bash_scripts && bash start_ckan.sh`

+If you are not using an existing VM, you will need to create one using a software such as [VirtualBox](https://www.virtualbox.org/).
+Configure this VM to run Ubuntu 16.04.
+You can find additional instructions on how to do this [here](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox).

 ## What is CKAN
 CKAN, is the world's leading Open Source data portal platform.
 Information about CKAN can be found on their website:
 [ckan](https://ckan.org)